-To avoid the coronavirus, the government is encouraging every citizen, particularly the elderly, to stay home and practice social distancing to improve public health.
+To avoid the coronavirus, the government encourages every citizen, particularly the elderly, to stay home and practice social distancing to improve public health.

-The elderly population, people who are 65 years and older, are at higher risk of developing severe illnesses due to COVID-19.
-Social distancing has been the critical measure to limit the spread of the virus within this age group.
+The elderly, 65 years and older, are at higher risk of developing severe illnesses due to COVID-19.
+Social distancing has been a critical measure to limit the spread of the virus within this age group.

 As social distancing becomes necessary, seniors become more isolated than usual, resulting in loneliness and anxiety.
 They feel disconnected, especially those living on their own, not having support from relatives and friends.

-Our senior population needs social connections, and they need it now more than ever!
+Our senior population needs social connections, and they need them now more than ever!

 According to the National Institute on Aging (NIA), seniors facing social isolation due to COVID-19 are linked to a higher risk of developing different health problems, including anxiety, depression, high blood pressure, Alzheimer’s disease, cognitive decline, and even death.
 These health concerns can be avoided or reduced with proactive steps.

-There are different ways to help seniors facing social isolation due to the COVID-19 guide will teach you some creative strategies to help our senior community stay connected and prevent loneliness during the pandemic.
+There are different ways to help seniors facing social isolation due to COVID-19.
+This guide will teach you creative strategies to help our senior community stay connected and prevent loneliness during the pandemic.

 Social isolation in the senior community is a serious public health risk affecting many people in the U.S. during this pandemic.

-While this experience happens over a lifetime, 50% of seniors who are at risk of social isolation are more vulnerable to develop dementia and other serious medical problems.
+While this experience happens over a lifetime, 50% of seniors at risk of social isolation are more vulnerable to developing dementia and other serious medical problems.

-Seniors facing social isolation due to COVID-19 are more vulnerable for a number of reasons.
+Seniors facing social isolation due to COVID-19 are more vulnerable for some reasons.

 Most seniors have chronic conditions that younger people do not have.
 Senior’s aging immune system makes it harder to fight viruses, infections, and diseases making recoveries slower and more complicated.

 Loneliness is associated with decreased resistance to infection, depression, cognitive decline, and dementia.
-Every individual will experience loneliness at some point in life, but research finds that older people are more vulnerable to experience loneliness and social isolation.
+Every individual will experience loneliness at some point in life, but research finds that seniors isolated during COVID-19 are more vulnerable to experiencing loneliness and social isolation.

-Social isolation in the elderly is associated with a reduction in health status and decrease quality of life.
+Social isolation in the elderly is associated with reduced health status and decreased quality of life.

 Other factors for loneliness and social isolation in the senior community include decreased mobility and income, isolation from family, loss of loved ones, inter-generational living, and less cohesive communities.

 We can help reduce the social isolation of our senior adults by communicating and reaching out.
-Let’s engage our family, friends, and neighbors to collaborate in making an action plan.
+Let’s engage our family, friends, and neighbors to collaborate on an action plan.

-Gather your elderly family member’s or neighbors’ phone number, email address, and mailing address.
+Gather your elderly family member’s or neighbor’s phone number, email address, and mailing address.
 Gathering contact information makes it easy to stay in touch regularly, while social distancing is encouraged by the government.
 You can contact the people you care about by phone, email, or even write letters.
-Set up regular times to call and stay in touch while you’re stuck at home.
+Set up regular times to call and stay in touch while you’re home.

 2. Help with social support

-Check-in with your older relative and neighbors.
-Call them, send them a text, email, or leave a note on their front door.
+Check in with your older relative and neighbors.
+Call them, text, email, or leave a note on their front door.
 Let them know you are thinking about them during this pandemic.
 Ask if they need anything; maybe they need groceries or medicines.
 If you’re cooking, make an extra and bring it to them.